vijay-rajput/autoload-onscroll/README.md

-autoload-onscroll
+Autoload-onscroll
 =================

-auto load content from database such as posts on scrolling, (like we have seen in facebook)
+Auto load content from database such as posts on scrolling, (like we have seen in facebook)